 Insurance infrastructures are established in developed economies, which is a double-edged sword.
-Companies are struggling to modernize complicated legacy systems to develop new ways of working – with a strong focus on the customer – while simultaneously maintaining the old approaches that got them where they are today.
+Companies are struggling to modernize complicated legacy systems and develop new ways of working (with a strong focus on the customer) without sacrificing the old approaches that got them where they are today.

 In this area, new players and companies in developing economies are at an advantage – they are able to develop digital-first infrastructures that incorporate the latest technologies from the outset, without concerning themselves with making old, analog ways of working function in a new world.
 It’s up to established insurance heavy-hitters to ensure they don’t get left behind.

 So it’s no wonder that a vital area for improvement has emerged – advancing human intellectual capital.

 In the US, only 2% of university alumni plan to work in insurance.
 Young prodigies are choosing consulting, finance, or technology companies instead.
 This means that many insurers lack the skilled staff required to follow, apply, and develop new insurance innovations.